Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Performance

 This script has demonstrated strong performance over the past four years, accurately identifying both the top and bottom of trends in the Bitcoin market, thereby avoiding 713 days of continuous market downtrend.
 This has resulted in an impressive 1259% return.
-By leveraging a combination of technical indicators, investors can make informed decisions that have led to consistent returns with minimal drawdown risk.

 ![Example Output](Figures/BTC-USD_2024-02-27_1.png)